How Satwiksairaj And Chirag Shetty Won Singapore Open

 The gruelling final saw the Indians recover from a slow start to gradually go on to impose themselves on their opponents.

-Satwik and Chirag looked rusty in the opening game, falling 2-5 behind before Satwik's powerful smashes helped them claw back to 5-5.
+Satwik and Chirag looked rusty in the opening game, falling 2-5 behind before the former's powerful smashes helped them claw back to 5-5.

 The contest remained neck-and-neck, with the Indians holding a slender 11-9 advantage at the mid-game interval.
 However, the momentum shifted after the break as Alfian and Fikri won three straight points to move ahead.